Corporate and social responsibility report

 Waste and packaging

 It is estimated that 15 million tonnes of food is wasted each year in the UK of which 9 million tonnes is avoidable and we agree this is economically, socially and environmentally unacceptable.
-Although Hilton’s meat products are perishable having limited shelf life we continuously strive, working with our retail partners to ensure that waste is minimised and products are available for purchase and consumption for as long as possible before the end of their shelf life.
+Although Hilton’s meat products are perishable having limited shelf life we continuously strive, working our retail partners to ensure that waste is minimised and products are available for purchase and consumption for as long as possible before the end of their shelf life.

 A degree of wastage is unavoidable in our businesses, as we have to ensure that our products continually meet stringent standards for quality and presentation.
 We work actively to reduce our usage of materials and the reduction of product and packaging waste has a very high priority across the Group.
-The yield losses incurred in processing and packing meat and packaging wastage are continuously monitored throughout each day across the entire product range, at every Hilton site.
+The yield losses incurred in processing and packing meat and packaging wastage are monitored continuously throughout each day across the entire product range, at every Hilton site.
 Performance on meat yields, being the percentage by which the weight of meat purchased as raw material compares with that incorporated in finished packed meat products, is minimised by, where possible, using off-cuts in mince, burgers and other part processed meat products and by ensuring that meat purchased meets tight specifications.

-Through the extensive use of state of the art packaging technology our products benefit from an extended shelf life thereby reducing food waste.
+Through the extensive use of state of the art packaging including skinpack technology our products benefit from an extended shelf life thereby reducing food waste.
 This benefit offsets the environmental impact of the packaging materials and energy used in its manufacture.
 Hilton is committed with its retail partners to adopt best practices in reducing packaging through use of lightweight and recyclable materials from sustainable sources.

 Health and safety